 With temperatures cooling down and school back in session, expect your fall class schedule to start picking up.
-Fall is about more than just getting back in the groove, though; it’s a chance to test out your programming and start forecasting for 2017.
+Fall is about more than just getting back in the groove, though; it’s a chance to test out your programming and start forecasting for the new year.
 We chatted with ClassPass’s Director of Partner Success Elizabeth Hathaway on how, as a studio, you can start to prepare for the fall season, what trends to look out for, and how to appeal to new clients coming through your door.

 WHAT ARE SOME THINGS STUDIO OWNERS SHOULD THINK ABOUT IN PREPARING FOR FALL?

 The great thing about fall is that, for many people, it signals as much of a new beginning and an opportunity to focus on a “new you” as January does.
 With moms bringing their kids back to school, college students starting up fall classes again, and schedules changing to get back into a routine post-summer vacation, studios should think about how the fall can be a chance to channel that “new you” mindset in their programming and attitude towards wellness.
 In addition, if you’re thinking about switching up your class schedule or trying out some different class types, fall is a great time to test those before rolling them out in the new year.
 With the weather still nice, people tend to be more motivated than in the dead of winter, so stack your schedule with whatever you’ve been meaning to try, whether it’s shorter class times or a new trend of crossover classes.

 That said, I would caution against changing your schedule around too much.
 People are still looking for consistency, especially in building a routine, and so you want to give a class at least six to eight weeks in order to measure how it performs.

 HOW CAN STUDIOS START TO PREPARE FOR UTILIZATION CHANGES AFTER THE SUMMER?